-So why does a passport get denied?
-There are many reasons your passport application can be suspended by the Passport Agency.
 Our chart below will help you navigate the passport denial process.

-Top 9 Reasons for Passport Denial
+Top 9 Reasons for a Passport Denial

 Passport Photos: The passport photo must meet the strict guidelines set by the U.S. Department of State.
 Use a trusted passport photo tool like the Passport Photo Creator to take the perfect passport photo.
 Non-compliant passport photos are the #1 reason for passport denials.

-Government Fees: The government fees should be made out to the U.S. Department of State in the form of a check or money order in the exact amount required by the U.S. Department of State.
+Government Fees: The government fees should be made payable to the U.S. Department of State in the form of a check or money order in the exact amount required by the U.S. Department of State.
 Your local acceptance agent will be able to assist with the fees.

 Birth Certificate: Your long-form birth certificate is required for most passport applications.
 This should be the raised seal with your vital stats and original signatures OR a certified copy of a long-form birth certificate.

 If you are worried about a passport denial happening to you, please visit our question and answer forum.
 We can help navigate the process of applying for a passport.
 Don’t let a passport denial cause a disruption in your travel plans.
-Avoid passport issued by being proactive and take extra care preparing your documents.
+Avoid passport issued by being proactive and take extra care in preparing your documents.